How to Inspect Roof Surfaces for Condensation Damage

 No. Staining alone usually indicates moisture exposure rather than structural failure.
 However, staining combined with softness or distortion may signal more serious damage.

-How often should roof surfaces be inspected?
+How often should I reinspect roof surfaces after finding condensation damage?

 What is the most serious warning sign during inspection?